JinhaKimGH/Fakebook-App/README.md

 This app can be run locally or accessed by this [link](https://jinhakimgh.github.io/Fakebook-Frontend)!

+The frontend utilizes ReactJS, [react-router-dom](https://reactrouter.com/en/main) for client side routing, HTML, and CSS.

 NOTE: The backend may take some time to boot up when initially sending a request, after booting up, the backend requests should not take long.

+## 🔗 Website Link

+You can access this app [here](https://jinhakimgh.github.io/Fakebook-Frontend)!

 ## 🪄 Features